ferrovax/Visualizing-NGS-Data/README.md

 # Visualizing NGS Data
-A visualization of 384-well plate next generation sequencing data.
+A visualization of 384-well plate next generation sequencing data to identify underrepresented wells.

 ## Install Dependencies
 Python includes csv and Matplotlib by default.